 So, basically, a brand or retail store through its beacons can detect the exact location of the customer at a given time, and send timely messages to fit the needs of that customer.

 Suppose that you have downloaded Reebok’s mobile app on your phone.
 Now, whenever you walk past a Reebok outlet, the company beacons will detect your phone and may entice you to visit the showroom by sending the right message at the right time.

 How Does Beacon Technology Work?

 When beacons were first introduced, they were quite big in size.
 But over time, the size of beacons got reduced and now, a beacon can fit in a very small area such as a sticker on the wall.

 A beacon placed somewhere in the retail store will continuously transmit a BLE signal that can only be identified by particular apps installed on smartphones within the range.

 Take a look at this video by Estimote:

 The beacons are secure in the way that they allow access only to the apps and websites that are allowed by the user.

-That means, beacons only share information and provide help which has been authenticated by the user, ensuring a great user experience.
+That means, beacons only share information and provide help that has been authenticated by the user, ensuring a great user experience.

 Hey, Did you know PHP was originally designed to create dynamic and more interactive web pages?
 No Right!
 Don’t forget to check Interesting Fun Facts about PHP